Andrew-71/hibiscus/README.md

 The Docker images are hosted via GitHub over at `ghcr.io/andrew-71/hibiscus:<tag>`, built from the [Dockerfile](./Dockerfile).
 This repo contains the [compose.yml](./compose.yml) that I personally use.
-*Note: an outdated personally hosted [package](https://git.a71.su/Andrew71/hibiscus/packages) will be provided for some time.*
+*Note: an extremely outdated self-hosted [package](https://git.a71.su/Andrew71/hibiscus/packages) will be provided for some time.*

 ### Executable flags
-If you for some reason decide to run plain executable instead of docker, it supports following flags:
+If you decide to use plain executable instead of docker, it supports the following flags:
 ```
 -config string
     override config file location